-Launched in 2001, the 150-mile (240 km) London Loop is one of the walkers’ trails supported by Transport for London.
-It encircles the capital, closely following its boundary through an amazing variety of scenery including parks, woods, farmland, rivers and canals.
+Launched in 2001, the 150-mile (240 km) London Loop is one of the best-known walkers’ trails in England.
+Supported by Transport for London, it encircles Greater London, closely following its boundary through an amazing variety of scenery including parks, woods, farmland, rivers and canals.

 The official start is at Erith, but being circular you can start and finish at any point you want.
-It’s divided into 24 sections averaging about 6 miles, but with frequent public transport you can make up your own daily distance.
+It’s divided into 24 sections averaging about 6 miles, but with public transport at frequent intervals you can make up your own daily distance.

 Going clockwise, the route closely follows rivers Thames, Darent and Cray for the first 10 miles through Crayford and Bexley, then heads westwards across the surprisingly rural southern outskirts of London, through a succession of parks and commons, via Petts Wood, Farnborough, Keston, Hayes, Kenley, Happy Valley, Riddlesdown and Coulsdon.
 On reaching Banstead Downs, it turns northwards through Ewell to join the Hogsmill River into Kingston, where it crosses the Thames to reach Bushy Park.